Swami’s Beach is located in Encinitas, California, and is a popular destination amongst locals and tourists alike.

 Sea anemones, crabs, sponges, and urchins are just some of the things you can find in these tide pools.

-The best time to visit the tide pools is on a weekday since it does tend to get crowded on weekends.
+The best time to visit the tide pools is on a weekday since they tend to get crowded on weekends.

 I suggest coming in the morning or afternoon as the tide is usually low during these times.